Master of Public Health in the Field of Health Promotion

 - Ability to plan, design, implement, evaluate, and communicate programs and research targeted toward health promotion and/or disease prevention for the public.

-- Ability to advocate for improvements in social practices, policy, and law that will provide supportive environments for the improvement of public health.
+- Ability to advocate for improvements in social practices, policy, and law that provide supportive environments for the improvement of public health.

 - Use of structures and resources of organizations and governments to create healthy environments that promote health.